Sub sandwich rolls

 9:25 amAfter the dough has almost doubled in size, turn it onto a lightly floured or oiled surface.
 Divide into three equal pieces (use a scale if you want perfect sizes).

-Press each dough piece with your fingers until you have a rectangle of about the length that you want (in this case around 11 inches) and about 3 inches wide.
-Roll the flattened rectangle up from the long side to the other long side until you have a log that is about 11 or 12 inches long and 1.5 to 2 inches around.
-When you're done rolling, you need to focus on sealing the seam.
-I pinch it closed very well from one end of the seam to the other.
+Press each dough piece with your fingers until you have a rectangle of about half of the length that you want (in this case around 5 or 6 inches since we're making 12-inch rolls) and about 3 inches wide.
+Roll the flattened rectangle up from the long side to the other long side until you have a log that is about 6 inches long and 1.5 to 2 inches around.
+Pinch the seal closed very well from one end of the seam to the other.
 This is important and helps the top of your dough log to stay tight.

-After I seal the seam I roll the log again and taper each end a little.
+After I seal the seam I roll the log over and over and carefully stretch the dough log until it's around 12-inches long.
 Do this for each of your 3 dough portions and place on a parchment-lined sheet pan.
-If you're using a silicone sub roll mold, place each dough log in the mold with the mold placed in a sheet pan.
+If you're using a silicone sub-roll mold, place each dough log in the mold with the mold placed in a sheet pan.
 Place each dough log pinched seam side down.

 Flatten each dough log with your fingers slightly so that it doesn't rise into quite a round cylinder.
 This will help the roll to be shaped better for sandwiches.